-Since then, companies like Thriva have launched to cater to a growing demand in the UK.
+Since then, companies like Thriva in the UK have launched to cater to a growing demand in the country.
 This, of course, brings down prices and makes the process much more convenient for you.

 If you’re serious about your health (and you should be) then you should keep track of what’s going on on the inside as well as the out.

 Receiving my Thriva results has been a stark reminder I need to get back into eating healthy and exercising more.